gortron/a-heroes-journey/README.md

 > $ ruby bin/run.rb

+5. See if you can beat 63 journeys ⚡

 ## License

-MIT © gortron / bogomilam
+MIT ©  👨‍🎨 gortron / 👷 bogomilam